 The Highways Agency charges a flat fee of £150 to recover vehicles from the hard shoulder of a motorway.

 Can I buy Breakdown Cover after I’ve broken down?

 Lots of people only think about Breakdown Cover once the horse has bolted, basically after they have broken down.

-You can get immediate cover from your mobile phone however you will have to pay an inflated rate as your car has already broken down.
+You can get immediate cover by calling a breakdown cover provider however you will have to pay an inflated rate as your car has already broken down.

 This inflated rate isn’t as cheap as getting Breakdown Cover before your car goes kaput, but it can be cheaper than getting recovered by the Highways Agency.